Sample projects¶

 Tip

 Hierarchies are represented in the GUI by nodes with a green header.
+To display inner designs, click the Edit subgraph

-option from the right click menu.
+option from the context menu.

-To add a new hierarchy node use the New Graph Node
+To add a new hierarchy node, use the New Graph Node

-option in the node browser!
+option in the node browser.

 Usage¶

-This example contains user repo (repo
+This example contains the user repository (repo

-directory) and a configuration file for topwrap (topwrap.yaml
+directory) and a configuration file for Topwrap (topwrap.yaml

 PWM¶